brillout/goldpage/readme.md

 <br/>
 :sparkles:&nbsp; <b>Easy</b>

-We designed `ssr-coin` with a strong focus on ease of use and we are zero-config believers.
+We designed `ssr-coin` with a strong focus on ease of use, and we are zero-config believers.

 For example,